-NOTE: All A.A. and A.S. degree programs require coursework that meet 7 of the 10 General Education Competencies.
+NOTE: All A.A. and A.S. degree programs require coursework that meet 7 of the 10 General Education Competencies and a minimum of 30 credits of General Education coursework.

 Minimum of 63 semester hours required to complete this program, which must include 30 semester hours of Liberal Arts and Sciences, plus two different physical education courses.